ten-protocol/ten-documentation/docs/3-smart-contract-features/1-data-access.md

 Notice how we defined the two events: `DataChanged` and `MilestoneReached`, and are emitting them in the `storeValue` function.

 In Ethereum, everyone can query and subscribe to these events.
-If this was possible on TEN, it would completely break the functionality because you can see all the secret values.
+If this were possible on TEN, it would completely break the functionality because anyone could see all the secret values.

-Notice how in this version, we have no configuration for event log visibility, so we are relying on the default rules:
+Notice how in this version, we have no configuration for event log visibility, so we are relying on the [default rules](#data-access-control-rules):

-- Rule 1: Event logs that contain ("Externally owned Account") EOAs as indexed fields (topics) are only visible to those EOAs.
+- Rule 1: Event logs that contain EOAs as topics are only visible to those EOAs.
 - Rule 2: Event logs that don't contain any EOA are visible to everyone.

 In our case, the default rules ensure that:

 - `DataChanged` is visible only to the address that is storing the value.
 - `MilestoneReached` is publicly visible.

 ### Step 5: Customising Event Visibility